Timekeeping in games: Ticks

 Many browser-based MMORPGs allocate a number of turns that can be played within a certain period of time, called a tick.
 A tick can be any measurement of real time.
 Players are allocated a certain number of turns per tick, which are refreshed at the beginning of each new tick.
 Tick-based games differ from other turn-based games in that ticks always occur after the same amount of time has expired.

 Rounds

 In some real-time games, game actions are timed according to a common interval that is longer than the duration of play in the real world.
 For instance, non-player characters might only begin actions at the beginning or end of a round.
 Some video games such as the Baldur's Gate series use a rounds system based on tabletop role-playing games such as Dungeons & Dragons.
-Fighting games use rounds in a match to see how long a character has until it has been knocked out.
+Fighting games use a limited number of rounds to determine the winner (usually best of three).
 These include Tekken, Street Fighter, and Super Smash Bros.